wp-plugins/just-writing/readme.txt

 	* Adds spell check field to the post title so your browser will spell check it for you
 	* Browser full screen mode now support

+= WordPress 4.1 Beta Support =

+DFWM in WP4.1 is a completely different than previous versions and Just Writing takes a completely different approch to it.
+Instead of adding buttons and features to WordPress's built in DFWM, Just Writing adds a new "Writing" mode to WordPress.

+"Writing" mode closely matches the old DFWM from previous version of WordPress but has all the features of Just Writing.

+However being beta there are a few things to be aware of:

+	* There is no text mode editor at this time.
+Most of the code is in place to support it but at the moment switching between them corrupts the post so it has been disabled.
+	* Switching between the edit page and writing mode, unlike the old DFWM, requires a full page load.
+	* There are a few hard coded pieces around, so there may be some weird effects with non-english languages.
+	* At the moment, only editing the post title and body are supported, however the rest of the post meta data will be added over the next few releases after the base code is stabilized.

+= License =

 This code is released under the GPL v2, see license.txt for details.

 == Installation ==